Scientists develop promising new treatment for chronic back pain

 “This treatment, which includes specially designed educational modules and methods and sensorimotor retraining, aims to correct the dysfunction that we now know to be involved in most chronic back pain, and that is a disturbance in the nervous system,” explains the University professor. of South Australia, Lorimer Moseley.

-The therapy aimed at three goals: aligning the patient’s understanding with the latest scientific findings about the cause of chronic back pain, normalizing the way the back and brain communicate, and training the body and brain to return to a common protection relationship and the possibility of resuming usual activities.
+The therapy had three goals: aligning the patient’s understanding with the latest scientific findings about the cause of chronic back pain, normalizing the way the back and brain communicate, and training the body and brain to return to a relationship of common protection and with the possibility of resuming usual activities.

 “We think this gives them the confidence to pursue a recovery approach that trains both the body and the brain,” says University of Notre Dame professor and clinical director of the study, Ben Wand.

-The other group also went through weekly clinical sessions and residential training for 12 weeks, but they did not focus on movement reeducation and physical activity.
-This percentage underwent laser sessions, diathermy on the back (a technique that stimulates heat production) and brain stimulation, as well as techniques to control the placebo effects of the treatments.
+The other group also underwent weekly clinical sessions and residential training for 12 weeks, but there was no movement re-education or physical activity.
+The group underwent laser sessions, diathermy on the back (a technique that stimulates heat production) and brain stimulation, as well as techniques to control the placebo effects of the treatments.

-In total, it took 18 weeks to significantly improve the pain intensity in the patients.
+In total, it took 18 weeks to significantly decrease the intensity of pain in the patients.

 After this period, the group that underwent reeducation reported an improvement in quality of life even one year after the study.
 Although scientists still consider the improvement in pain intensity to be small, the new treatment encourages the creation of new therapies that, for example, focus on the back, such as spinal manipulation.

-Scientists reported that few treatments for low back pain showed long-term benefits, but the current study achieved the feat of fully recovering twice as many people as the others.
+Scientists report that few treatments for low back pain show long-term benefits, but the current study achieved the feat of fully recovering twice as many people as the others.

 The authors consider that more research is needed to test the treatment in different populations and more specific groups.
-In addition, the researchers hope to test this approach on other types of pain linked to the nervous system.
+In addition, the researchers hope to test this approach on other types of pain.

 Almost half of Brazilians suffer from back pain.
 Here are seven tips to reduce this problem